meyskens/linux-itf/src/lemp/mariadb/index.md

 Here we find:

 - `my.cnf` this is the mysql compatible configuration
-- `mariadb.cnf` dirt is the MariaDB specific configuration
+- `mariadb.cnf` this is the MariaDB specific configuration

 We can also find logs in `/var/log/mysql/`.
 In turn, all our data is in `/var/lib/mysql/`.